 It pays to have amazing employee recognition ideas.

-Companies with a solid strategy to recognize members of their team enjoy stronger engagement, increased productivity, a devoted spirit of customer service, and lower turnover rates.
+Companies with a solid strategy to recognize members of their team enjoy stronger engagement, increased employee morale, a devoted spirit of customer service, and lower turnover rates.
 Companies who have implemented employee recognition programs have identified an increase of 20% in business outcomes and 50% higher levels of productivity from their workers.

 But what makes an employee recognition strategy solid?
 Is it just employee rewards, or something more?
 Employee Recognition is an art, and the strongest recognition is doing something no tchotchke or gift card ever can; make employees feel valued, respected, and even loved.

 The creative employee recognition ideas below come from real companies that know a thing or two about making their employees feel cherished.